lukaszlew/baduk-book/README.md

 ## Details on the principle lesson structure

-Principle should have a memorable name, that one can easily refer to from memory.
+- Principle should have a memorable name, that one can easily refer to from memory.
-The principle description should be as precise as possible.
+- The principle description should be as precise as possible.
-We should try to move most of the example comment to the general description.
+- We should try to move most of the example comment to the shared description.

-- Duza iloscia przykladow "Zly ruch bo nie podaza za pryncypium" z jak najmiejsza iloscia tekstu (tylko gdy potrzebna poprawka do pryncypium).
-- Duza ilosc przykladow "Znajdz ruch do danego pryncypium" jako zadania z rozwiazaniem (lub wieloma) na nastepnej stronie.
-- W przykladach prawie nie trzeba czytac sekwencji.
-- Opis relacji do innych pryncypiow.
-- Wyjatki, zaskakujace ruchy, slawne ruchy.
-- Przyklady gdzie wydaje sie ze pryncypium mozna zastosowac ale bylby to blad gdyz inne pryncypium jest wazniejsze.
-- Principle exercises: Find a move for a given principle.
-Answer on the next page or hidden, perhaps with a commentary or anecdote.
+- We could illustate a principle with exceptions, surprising moves and famous moves.
+- Examples where it seems that principle works but it does not for some reason.

 ## Positive and negative examples contrast